hissalht/simple_shmup_pico8/notes.md

 - [ ] improve muzzle flash
     - see lizenn proposal, I can maybe program sth similar with a bunch of shrinking ovals
 - [ ] manage ship states with a state machine
+- [ ] laser meter system
+- [ ] lock main shot when laser
+- [ ] reduce ship speed when laser
+    - may be incompatible with a meter/resource gated laser

 - [x] fix lag shot button